Language barrier

 A language barrier is a figurative phrase used primarily to refer to linguistic barriers to communication, i.e. the difficulties in communication experienced by people or groups originally speaking or writing different languages (or different dialects in some cases).

-Language barrier impedes the formation of interpersonal relationships and can cause misunderstandings that lead to various kinds of serious consequences.
-These can include conflict, frustration, medical distress, offenses of a criminal nature, violence, and the useless spent of time, effort money, and human life.
+Language barriers impede the formation of interpersonal relationships and can cause misunderstandings leading to various kinds of serious consequences.
+These can include conflict, frustration, medical distress, offenses of a criminal nature, violence, and the useless expenditure of time, effort, money, and human life.

 Communication

 Typically, little communication between speakers of different languages occurs unless one or both parties learn a new language, which requires an investment of much time and effort.
 People travelling abroad often encounter a language barrier.

-The people who come to a new country at an adult age or have a limited vocabulary, when language learning is a cumbersome process, can have particular difficulty overcoming the language barrier.
+People who come to a new country at an adult age or who have a limited vocabulary, when language learning is a cumbersome process, can have particular difficulty overcoming the language barrier.
 Similar difficulties occur at multinational meetings, where interpreting services can be costly, hard to obtain, and prone to error.

-In 1995, 24,000 of the freshmen entering the California State University system reported English was their second language; yet only 1,000 of these non-active speakers of English tested proficient in college-level English (Kahmi – Stein & Stein, 1999).
+In 1995, 24,000 of the freshmen entering the California State University system reported English was their second language; yet only 1,000 of these non-native speakers of English tested proficient in college-level English.
 Numbers such as these make it evident that it is crucial for instruction librarians to acknowledge the challenges that language can present.
-Clearly use of English is a key complicating factor in international students' use of an American university library.
+Use of English is a key complicating factor in international students' use of an American university library.

 Language difficulties affect not only information-gathering skills but also help-seeking behaviors.
 Lack of proficiency in English can be a major concern for international students in their library use as it relates to asking for and receiving assistance.
 Lee (1991), herself a former international student, explains that international students tend to be acquiescent and believe that school is the one place in the English-speaking world where they should be able to compete on an equal basis.
 International students are receptive and strongly motivated.
 For international students, concerned with proper sentence structure and precise vocabulary, this alteration of words and positions can be much more baffling than it is to native English speakers.
 The use of synonyms, a necessity in keyword searching, is difficult to master, especially for students with limited English vocabulary (F. Jacobson, 1988).